 Replace Database Parameters

-This section explains how to replace custom parameters in an Exasol database.
+This article explains how to replace custom parameters in an Exasol database.

 You can add, remove, and change several custom parameters in a single operation by submitting the parameters as a list.